whisthq/whist/client-applications/README.md

 - Android/Chromebook
 - Web

-Each folder contains its own README.md with proper information on development for each application.
+Each folder contains its own readme with proper information on development for each application.